carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 1. Enable workflows portability & reproducibility.

-1. Simplify parallelization and large scale deployment.
+1. Simplify parallelisation and large scale deployment.

-1. Easily integrate existing tools, systems & industry standards
+1. Easily integrate existing tools, systems & industry standards.

-### Processes and channels
+### Processes and Channels

 In practice a Nextflow pipeline script is made by joining together different processes (workflow steps).
 Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).